GabrielleRab/PyCon_2019/datasets/readme.md

 All datasets in this directory are publically available and sourced from primary research articles or government databases.
 A description of each data collection can be found below:

+### Chilean Earthquakes
+In April 24, 2017 a magnitude 6.9 earthquake occured just west of Valparaiso, Chile, as the result of thrust faulting on or near the subduction zone interface between the Nazca and Pacific tectonic plates.
+This same section of the plate boundary ruptured in a magnitude 8.0 earthquake in March 1985.
+These two datasets list all magnitude 2.5+ earthquakes in central Chile in 1985 and 2017.
+They were obtained from the United States [Geological Survey (USGS) Earthquake Catalog](https://earthquake.usgs.gov/earthquakes/search/).
+A rectangular region around Valparaiso, Chile was selected using the custom geographic region option.

+The datasets include the time, latitude, longitude, depth, and magnitude for each earthquake that occured.
+More information about each column in the datasets can be found [here](https://earthquake.usgs.gov/data/comcat/data-eventterms.php).

 ### Coral Bleaching:
 These datasets summarize coral reef station data from the [NOAA Coral Reef Watch](https://coralreefwatch.noaa.gov/vs/).
 The NOAA Coral Reef Watch program uses satellite data to provide current reef environmental conditions to quickly identify areas at risk for coral bleaching.
 Bleaching is the process by which corals lose the symbiotic algae that give them their distinctive colors.
 If a coral is severely bleached, disease and death become likely.